ImJordanHubbard/PHP-File-Based-Bible-Blog/README.md

-# PHP File-Based Bible Blog
+# PHP File-Based Blog

-This repository contains my first PHP project, created to extend my existing HTML and CSS knowledge by introducing server-side rendering with PHP.

-The project converts a static site into a simple dynamic blog that displays Bible study articles stored as individual PHP files.
+This repository contains a small PHP project that turns a static site into a simple blog for Bible study articles.

-## Project Purpose

-The primary goal of this project was to understand how PHP can be used to:
+The aim of the project is to understand how PHP can be used to reduce repetition, load content dynamically, and reuse shared layout, without using a database, framework, or CMS.

-- Reduce repetition in static HTML
-- Introduce shared layouts and reusable components (Navigation, Header, Footer)
-- Dynamically load content
-- Add basic logic to an otherwise static site

-Rather than building a complex application, the focus was on learning how PHP enhances static websites.

-## How It Works

-- Study articles are stored as PHP files in an internal posts directory
+---

+## What This Project Is

+The site is a file-based blog.

+Each article is stored as its own PHP file.
+PHP is used to:
-- The homepage lists available studies
+- List available articles
-- Clicking a post dynamically loads its content
+- Load the correct article when a link is clicked
-- Common layout elements are reused across pages
+- Reuse the same header, navigation, and footer across pages

-No database, CMS, or framework is used.

-## Concepts Practised

-- PHP includes and execution flow
-- Turning static HTML into reusable templates
-- Basic routing with query parameters
-- Separating content from layout
-- Maintaining clean, readable markup
-- Styling with plain CSS

-## Folder Structure
+Everything is kept explicit so it is easy to see what is happening and why.

+---

+## Where Things Live

 - `/posts`
-  Individual Bible study articles as PHP files

-- `index.php`
-  Homepage listing available studies

-- `post.php`
-  Single post renderer

-- `bootstrap.php`
-  Shared configuration and helper logic

-- `style.css`
-  Site styling

-- `script.js`
-  Minimal client-side behaviour

-- `sitemap.xml` and `robots.txt`
-  Basic SEO support

-## Design Choices

-This project intentionally avoids a database to keep the focus on:

-- Core PHP mechanics
-- File-based content management
-- Simplicity and transparency
-- Easy editing and version control of content

-Each post remains human-readable and self-contained.

-## Learning Outcome

-This project marks my first step beyond static HTML and CSS.
-It demonstrates how PHP can introduce structure, reuse, and dynamism to a site while remaining simple, understandable, and purpose-driven.
+  Contains all Bible study articles.
+  Each file returns a set of details (title, date, category, etc.) and the article content as HTML.

+- `/partials`
+  Contains shared layout files such as the header, navigation, and footer.
+  These are included where needed to avoid repeating the same markup.

+- `/assets`
+  Contains CSS, JavaScript, images, and video.
+  These files are served directly by the web server.

+---

+## How Pages Work

+### Homepage (`index.php`)

+The homepage lists all available articles.

+It:
+- Looks through the `/posts` folder
+- Loads each article file
+- Creates a short excerpt from the content
+- Sorts articles by date
+- Displays them as clickable cards

+Simple JavaScript is used on this page to filter articles by category and book without reloading the page.

+---

+### Article Page (`post.php`)

+Each article is viewed through a single PHP file.

+When a URL like:

+/gospels/genealogy-of-jesus-new-beginnings

+is requested, the server passes the category and slug to `post.php`.

+That file:
+- Finds the matching article file
+- Redirects to a consistent lowercase URL if needed
+- Shows a 404 page if no article exists
+- Outputs the article content and details

+---

+## URLs

+Clean, readable URLs are handled using a small Apache rewrite rule.

+Real files (such as images, CSS, and JavaScript) are not affected and load normally.

+---

+## Why This Approach

+This project avoids a database and framework on purpose.

+The goal is to:
+- Learn how PHP works in a real site
+- Keep content easy to edit and version-control
+- Understand how requests, files, and includes fit together
+- Avoid unnecessary complexity while learning

+Each part of the site exists to solve a clear, practical problem and nothing more.

+---

+## Summary

+This project shows how PHP can add structure and flexibility to a small site while remaining simple, readable, and easy to maintain.

+It is designed to be understood first, not scaled prematurely.